 To be successful in any business, it is important to have a business plan for the long-term.
 Consider paying yourself an hourly wage and calculate estimated taxes so you can prepare your budget accordingly for growth including tools like maid service software.
 Neglecting this could lead towards rapid end to your business!

 3. Choose a brand name for your cleaning company

-4. Setup insurance, licensing and registration for your business
+4. Setup insurance, licensing and registration to start cleaning business

-You'll need to decide on the structure of your business.
+To start cleaning business, you'll need to decide on the structure.
 The two most common options for business structure are sole proprietor or partnerships.

 5. Price your cleaning services